imixs/imixs-cloud/doc/MONITORING.md

 	  - job_name: 'node-exporter'
 	    static_configs:
-	      # add IP adresses for all nodes to monitor
+	      # add IP adresses for all nodes to monitor sepated by ,
-	      - targets: ['manager-node-ip:9100']
-	      - targets: ['worker-node1-ip:9100']
-	      - targets: ['worker-node2-ip:9100']
+	      - targets: ['manager-node-ip:9100','worker-node1-ip:9100','worker-node2-ip:9100']

-**Note:** Ad in the section 'node-exporter' all targets with the IP addresses from your swarm nodes to be monitored.
+**Note:** Add in the section 'node-exporter' all targets with the IP addresses from your swarm nodes to be monitored.
+The IP addresses with port numbers are comma separated.

 ## The node-exporter